How Does Acupuncture Work?

-japanese acupuncture gold coast alan jansson 201x300 How Does Acupuncture Work?During my 25 years in practice countless people have asked me how acupuncture works and you may also have pondered upon this question, before, during or after your acupuncture treatment.
+Since graduating from college in 1984 countless people have asked me how acupuncture works and you may also have pondered upon this question, before, during or after your acupuncture treatment.

 There is no short answer, over 3500 years of recorded history and millions of successful treatment outcomes only serve to emphasize the clinical efficacy and diversity of this ancient healing modality and it reinforces the difficulty translating the underlying factors responsible for Traditional Acupuncture’s incredible longevity.